andrewgcodes/LUNA16Tutorial/README.md

 # LUNA16Tutorial
+## All credit to LUNA16 Challenge, this repo is merely to help people who are using PyCharm and are new to coding.
 https://luna16.grand-challenge.org/
-Code that works for the LUNA16 challenge tutorial, in PyCharm According to LUNA16,
+Code that works for the LUNA16 challenge tutorial, in PyCharm.
+I made some fixes to the original code so it would work.
+According to LUNA16,
 "The purpose of this tutorial is to show to users how to:
 Open a .mhd image